Churchill Downs and Humana Present Kentucky Derby Festival Foundation JusticeFest

-In this inaugural event for Jefferson County students, local school children from grades 3-12 are pitching ideas to propose solutions to community-wide issues!
-Then on Saturday, May 22, they will present them to community leaders with hopes of initiating change.
+As part of this event, Jefferson County students from grades 3-12 are pitching ideas to propose solutions to community-wide issues!
+On Saturday, March 5, they will present them to community leaders with hopes of initiating change.

 Students are bringing to the table topics on homelessness, trash disposal concerns, inclusiveness, and historical content from diverse communities.
 Their projects include interviewing and publishing books on justice issues, producing documentaries and animation to further the story and creating opportunities for hope and healing in Louisville, KY.